Chrono-byte/ChronoBot/README.md

 # How to run after you get node and deps!

-run `node chrono.js --harmony` and then you are done!
+Run `node chrono.js --harmony` and then you are done!

+# Disclaimer

+Due to selfbots being against the Discord TOS, Chronomly#8108 and TJDoesCode#6088 <b>ARE NOT RESPONSIBLE FOR YOU GETTING BANNED</b>